 The role and use of books will change, too.
 Mass bookproduction will be drastically reduced, because fewer copies will be needed to fill bolo libraries.
-Even if there were a one-hundredth scale print run, the access to titles by individual ibus could be better.
+Even if there were a onehundredth scale print run, the access to titles by individual ibus could be better.
 With bolo-libraries an immense waste of wood, work and time can be avoided.
 The single book will be of better quality and its value will be more esteemed.
 It will be more than just a source of information to be thrown away after use, as paperbacks often are.
 Purely technical or scientific information that should be available everywhere and instantly could be stored in electronic data-banks and printed out as needed.
 The book as an object will become once again a work of art, as in the Middle Ages.
-In certain bolos there will be written.
+In certain bolos there will be calligraphic studies and illuminated copies and manuscripts will be written.
 As other specialties, they could be exchanged as gifts or at markets.